Tryphiodorus

 Tryphiodorus (Τρυφιόδωρος; 3rd or 4th century AD) was an epic poet from Panopolis (today Akhmim), Egypt.
 His only surviving work is The Sack of Troy, an epic poem in 691 verses.
 Other recorded titles include Marathoniaca and The Story of Hippodamea.

 During his lifetime he was known as Triphiodorus (Τριφιόδωρος [a local god of Akhim]).
-The confusion between the two spellings occurred already in the sixth century AD due to the widespread confusion of the pronunciation of i/y.
+The confusion between the two spellings occurred already in the sixth century AD through widespread confusion of the pronunciation of i/y.
 A false etymology claims spelling "Tryphiodorus" is based on the Greek word "truphē," meaning "luxury" or "extravagance".

 Life

 There is little known about the life of Triphiodorus other than two entries in the Byzantine encyclopedia the Suda (T 1111 and 1112), thought to refer to the same individual.
 The Suda provides his place of birth, that he was a grammarian and epic poet, but not when he lived.
 Traditionally he was dated to the fifth century because he was thought to imitate the Dionysiaca of Nonnus of Panopolis (then dated to the fourth or fifth century), and he was in his turn imitated by Coluthus (he lived under emperor Anastasius I).
 However, the publication in the 1970s of a fragment of papyrus from Oxyrhynchus (P. Oxy.
 41.2946), containing lines 391-402 of The Sack of Troy and dated to the third or early fourth century, has made most scholars place him in the third century (see the editions of Livrea, Gerlaud and Dubielzig).

 Triphiodorus' pagan name cannot be considered proof that he was a pagan, and nothing in his poem allows us to call him a Christian: the reference in lines 604–5 to children paying with their lives for the sins of their parents is not decisive, having classical parallels such as Homer's Iliad 3.298-301.